ponik73/sur/README_audio.md

     return features
 ```

-At the beginning the results were bad, the correctness of non target data dropped to somewhere around 50-60%.
-We solved this with increasing `M_target` and `M_non_target` number of gaussian mixture components used for the target and non target models.
-It had a negative impact on the training time of the model, but the average percentage between target and non target data went back to 90+%.
+In the beginning, the results were bad, the correctness of non-target data dropped to somewhere around 50-60%.
+We solved this by increasing the `M_target` and `M_non_target` Gaussian mixture components used for the target and non-target models.
+It had a negative impact on the training time of the model, but the average correctness percentage between the target and non-target data went back to 90%+.

-We added wav files with different stretch speeds, as we can see we used 5 different stretch speeds for augmentation and also we created augmented audio file with noise.
-So instead of having 20 target data and 132 non target data we have 140 target data and 924 non target data.
+We added new augmented data with different stretch speeds.
+As we can see, we used 5 different stretch speeds for augmentation and we also created an augmented audio file with noise.
+So instead of having 20 target data and 132 non-target data, we have 140 target data and 924 non-target data.

+### Evaluate data

+In the main function, there is a `wav16khz2mfcc` function that takes the directory path as the parameter.
+It evaluates all the WAV files in that directory and prints results in the desired format.

+All the parameters are loaded from TXT files, which were created by training speech model.